 In Australia, all accredited programs are assessed against the ADC/Dental Council (New Zealand) (DC(NZ)) accreditation standards for dental practitioner programs (the Standards).

 In 2020, the ADC reviewed the Standards.
-Approved by the Dental Board of Australia, the revised Standards will come into effect from 1 January 2021 and can be viewed here.
+Approved by the Dental Board of Australia, the revised Standards came into effect on 1 January 2021 and can be viewed here.
 Information about how the Standards have changed is available here.

 Any dental practitioner program submitted for accreditation after 1 January 2021 will be assessed using the revised Standards.